-If you are concerned about protecting the inheritance you plan to leave your children from the reach of their creditors, including a potential divorce, call us to schedule a meeting with one of our attorneys to discuss your options.
+If you are interested in ‘incentivizing’ your beneficiaries, give us a call to schedule a meeting with one of our attorneys to discuss your vision.

 © 2017 Samuel, Sayward & Baler LLC